dlnrodrigues/panvita/README.md

 If you have another database in mind, feel free to send a request to dlnrodrigues@ufmg.br and we will update the code.
 The figure created by the script is known as a clustermap and by default uses a Euclidean distance measure to group the data.

+IMPORTANT INFORMATION: The PanViTa tool is free to use under registration 20210006 of the Federal University of Minas Gerais, and is therefore the intellectual property of the institution.
+For this reason unofficial changes to the original script will not be allowed without prior consent.

 To use the script it is possible to use the command:

 ```